Brynau, meaning 'many hills' in Welsh, is a 750-acre haven for wildlife in the industrial heartland of Wales.

 The mix of new woodland, ancient woodland, grassland and wood pasture at Brynau provides a mosaic of habitats that will suit a variety of different species.

-We continue to manage the land carefully to ensure there’s enough open space to attract a diversity of wildlife and we've already recruited a team of four-legged grazers to do just that.
+We manage the land carefully to ensure there’s enough open space to attract a diversity of wildlife, and we've already recruited a team of four-legged grazers to do just that.
 Our herd of Welsh white cattle help to manage and create habitat for wildlife to thrive in the wood pasture.

 About Brynau Farm